 - Doesn’t tell a story or create a narrative

 - Doesn’t incorporate words that are geared towards sales

-Learning how to create compelling real estate copy will increase the chances of your properties getting seen and getting viewings.
+Learning how to create compelling real estate copy—and how to use copywriting tools that can help flatten the learning curve—will increase the chances of your properties getting seen and getting viewings.

 How to write real estate ads that capture and convert